Drones: The Future of Aerial Inspection

 Technical Limitations

-One of the main challenges we face with drone inspections is dealing with adverse weather conditions.
+One of the primary challenges we face with drone inspections is navigating adverse weather conditions.
 Strong winds, rain, and snow can hinder or even halt operations.
-Additionally, drones’ limited battery life restricts the duration of inspections, requiring frequent recharges or battery swaps.
+Additionally, the limited battery life of drones restricts the duration of inspections, requiring frequent recharges or battery swaps.

 Regulatory Hurdles